SWARNIM-TIWARI/ai-study-roadmap/README.md

 | Data | [Epoch AI: Compute Trends and Research](https://epochai.org/) |

 **Litmus Test**
-> *Can you read a chip-export headline and immediately know who it affects, without stopping to look anything up?*
+> *Can you read a chip export headline and immediately know who it affects without stopping to look anything up?*

 </details>